The Grey Fleet is a term used to describe employee owned vehicles which are being used for business travel.

 To establish the cost of the grey fleet requires an examination of the relevant expenses records.
 From these records you should establish:

 The purpose for completing the journey

 Whilst some of this information will be readily available other aspects may be much harder to find as a lot of expenses systems are not configured to collect all of this information.

-The Cost Of Grey Fleet
+Understand The Full Cost Of Grey Fleet

 Private vehicles are usually paid mileage at the government advisory fuel rates.
 Here it is useful to distinguish what the rates are designed to compensate the driver for.

 The government Approved Mileage Allowance Payments (AMAP) rates are currently set at 45p per mile, for the first 10,000 miles of a tax year and 25p thereafter.
 This payment covers both the depreciation and maintenance the vehicle incurs as well as the fuel cost.
 AMAP rates should therefore only be used to pay for those grey fleet drivers not in receipt of a cash allowance (as the cash allowance itself is supposed to cover the provision of any vehicle).

 Some public sector organisations have legacy arrangements where in some cases drivers are being paid well in excess of the AMAP rate.
 These should be reviewed as in many cases this leads to dysfunctional behaviours and fictitious trips so the employee can profit from the mileage.